When You’re With Your People, They Don’t Ask Questions

 When you are with your people…

 For two days, I was with my people.
-And they didn’t ask questions.
+And they didn’t ask those questions.

 I took my inhaler once without trying too much to hide, right in the middle of a room of 100+ people.
 Usually, I care about this and try to be stealthy or slip out of the room.
 Monday night, I didn’t, and instead laughed internally knowing I was in Respiratory Therapist John’s line of sight and it was so possible he would RT my inhaler technique, though he likely wouldn’t—because he gets it.